codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

  [ 0.99173903,  0.0078686 ]]
 {% endhighlight %}

 which is close to the rotation matrix for an angle of 90 degrees.
 Let's try this again, but with cosine similarity.
 This will require some manipulation.
-In the previous example, we had a clearly defined input, `a`, and output, `b`, and our model was designed to perform a transformaion on `a` to predict `b`.
+In the previous example, we had a clearly defined input, `a`, and output, `b`, and our model was designed to perform a transformation on `a` to predict `b`.
 In this example, we have two inputs, `a` and `b`, and we will perform a transformation on `a` to make it close to `b`.
-As an output, we get the similarity of the two vectors, so we need to train our model to make this similarity high by providing it a bunch of 1's.
+As an output, we get the similarity of the two vectors, so we need to train our model to make this similarity high by providing it a bunch of 1's as the target values, since a similarity of 1 indicates perfect similarity.

 {% highlight python %}
 from keras.layers import Input, Dense, merge